vjaykr/IDSyncro/README.md

 3. Configure environment variables:
    - Create a `.env` file in the project root
    - Set `MONGODB_URI` to your MongoDB Atlas connection string
+   - Set `ADMIN_EMAIL` to the email that is allowed to access the admin portal
+    - Set `ADMIN_PASSWORD` to the plaintext password that should unlock the admin portal (change the defaults from `admin@idsyncro.local` / `ChangeMe123!`)
+   - Set `JWT_SECRET` to a long random string used to sign session tokens
-   - Optionally set `PORT`, `CORS_ORIGIN`, and other overrides referenced in `server.js`
+   - Optionally set `JWT_EXPIRY`, `PORT`, `CORS_ORIGIN`, and other overrides referenced in `server.js`

 4. Start the backend server:
    ```bash
    npm run dev
    ```
       Server will run on http://localhost:5000

 ### Frontend Setup
 1. Navigate to frontend directory: